What exactly is a Chief of Staff?

 • Strategic planning

-• Org design, role clarity, and team structure
+• Organizational design, role clarity, and team structure

-Why I personally love the role (and why you might too!)…
+Why I love the Chief of Staff role (and why you might too!)…

 This is the first role that I’ve ever been in that has put me into a near constant flow state.
 I credit this to the adaptive nature of the role and the wide variety of tasks that keep me just at the edge of my capabilities.